Automorphisms of quartic surfaces and Cremona transformations

-Our next goal is to find a sufficient condition on the intersection matrix so that no element of infinite order of $Aut(S)$ is derived from Bir($\mathbb{P}^{3}$) under any embedding $i: S\hookrightarrow \mathbb{P}^3$.
+In this section, we explore Gizatullin's problem for quartic K3 surfaces with Picard number two.
+Our goal is to find a sufficient condition on the Picard lattice so that no element of infinite order of $Aut(S)$ is derived from $Bir(\mathbb{P}^{3})$ under any embedding $ S\hookrightarrow \mathbb{P}^3$.
 With this in mind, we recall a result by Oguiso \cite[Theorem 3.2]{Oguiso1}.
-The second part follows from a work of Takahashi \cite{Takagashi}.
+The second part follows from a result of Takahashi \cite{Takagashi}.

 \begin{thm} Let $S \subset \mathbb{P}^3$ be a smooth quartic K3 surface.
 Then: \begin{itemize} \item Any automorphism $g$ of infinite order is not the restriction of an automorphism of the ambient space $\mathbb{P}^3$.